ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

 <a href="https://imgbb.com/"><img align="right" src="https://i.ibb.co/12CsXpc/image006.jpg" alt="image006" border="0"></a>

-Modularity is basically the act of partitioning a program into indivisual components.
+Modularity is basically the act of partitioning a program into individual components.
 The advantages of modularity are -
 <ol>
   <li>it reduces the complexity to some extent</li>
-  <li>it creates a number of well defined boundaries within the program</li>
+  <li>it creates a number of well-defined boundaries within the program</li>
   </ol>
   Let's consider an example to understand it better.
 You might have come across an e-commerce website.
-So if we consider the basic structure of an e-commerce website, the website basically has a cart where you can add your products and then after that either you can search for more products, or go for shipping and payment of the products.
-Now, searching, shipping and payments within themselves are 3 different independent units but yet they are subparts of the e-commerce website.
+So if we consider the basic structure of an e-commerce website, the website basically has a cart where you can add your products, and then after that either you can search for more products, or go for shipping and payment of the products.
+Now, searching, shipping, and payments within themselves are 3 different independent units but yet they are subparts of the e-commerce website.
 This is what modularity actually is.
 The program similarly can be divided into different modules.

 <ul>
   <li><h3>Inheritance:-</h3></li>